Athletic Commission: FAQS

 Athletic Commission: FAQs

-What sports does the New Mexico Athletic Commission regulate?
+Which sports are regulated by the New Mexico Athletic Commission?

 Does the state regulate amateur sports?